emcglackenr1/CSS_CoffeeCup/README.md

 <p>

-The finished version is available to view at: https://codepen.io/emcglackenr1/pen/bGWQPzE
+It is available to view here: https://emcglackenr1.github.io/CSS_CoffeeCup/

-The Github version, still under construction can be seen here: https://emcglackenr1.github.io/CSS_CoffeeCup/

 </p>